Morphing: Early examples

 In 1991, morphing appeared notably in the Michael Jackson music video "Black or White" and in the movies Terminator 2: Judgment Day and Star Trek VI: The Undiscovered Country.
 The first application for personal computers to offer morphing was Gryphon Software Morph on the Macintosh.
 Other early morphing systems included ImageMaster, MorphPlus and CineMorph, all of which premiered for the Amiga in 1992.
 Other programs became widely available within a year, and for a time the effect became common to the point of cliché.
 For high-end use, Elastic Reality (based on MorphPlus) saw its first feature film use in In The Line of Fire (1993) and was used in Quantum Leap (work performed by the Post Group).
 At VisionArt Ted Fay used Elastic Reality to morph Odo for Star Trek: Deep Space Nine.
 The Snoop Dogg music video "Who Am I?
 (What's My Name?)", where Snoop Dogg and the others morph into dogs.
 Elastic Reality was later purchased by Avid, having already become the de facto system of choice, used in many hundreds of films.
 The technology behind Elastic Reality earned two Academy Awards in 1996 for Scientific and Technical Achievement going to Garth Dickie and Perry Kivolowitz.
 The effect is technically called a "spatially warped cross-dissolve".
 The first social network designed for user-generated morph examples to be posted online was Galleries by Morpheus.

 Storyboard for "Fit Food" NZ Cancer Society TV Commercial 1991-2 using Morphing with digitally controlled Motion Control.
 The technique employed 6 layers of independently sourced moving imagery.

 In late 1991 Yeti Productions employed a young Stephen Regelous to run it's 486 computer graphics system in Wellington New Zealand.
 After producer Barry Thomas showed him Michael Jackson's "Black or White", Regelous wrote 10,000 lines of C++ code of triangle-based digital morphing software.
 Together they created morphing based TV commercials for The NZ Cancer Society, Fit food, Salvation Army and others.
-The Fit food commercial employed morphing with 35mm, pin registered, digitally controlled motion control.
+The Fit food commercial employed morphing with 35mm, pin registered, digitally controlled motion control designed and made by Russell Collins with software by Stephen Regelous.

 In Taiwan, Aderans, a hair loss solutions provider, did a TV commercial featuring a morphing sequence in which people with lush, thick hair morph into one another, reminiscent of the end sequence of the "Black or White" video.